Share

 Health Maintenance Organization Plans

-If you have an HMO, you can usually only use doctors, hospitals or other health care providers on the plan’s list, and you may have to get a referral from your primary care doctor in order to be seen.
+If you have an HMO, you can usually only use doctors, hospitals or other health care providers on the plan’s list, and you may have to get a referral from your primary care doctor to be seen.
 Most HMOs will include prescription drug coverage.

 There are exceptions to this, including: